roberthaworth1234/Be-Review/ReadMe.md

 ### Prerequisites

 You will need devDependancies installed of mocha / chai and supertest.
-These are installed using terminal command - npm install mocha chai supertest -D.
+These are installed using terminal command - npm install mocha chai supertest -D (devDependancies).

-You will also need dependancies of pg / knex / express and chai sorted.
-These are installed using command - npm install excluding (-D) which is for devDependancies only.
+You will also need to npm install dependancies of pg / knex / express and chai sorted.

+At this point it would be beneficial to run the setups-dbs script as this will create the nc_news_database on your local machine for running migrations.

 lastly you will need a knexfile.js which if you are a linux user, contains your password.
-Use the following code in the knexfile.
+Use the following code for your the knexfile.

 ```js
 const ENV = process.env.NODE_ENV || "development";